 Perhaps a new approach to the problem would work.
 Instead of discouraging teens from driving while distracted, maybe it would work better to use something to motivate them to keep their phones put away until they reach their destination.

 That is the thinking behind a new smartphone app called Down for the Count.
-The app rewards users the longer they spend on the road without turning on their phone.
+The app rewards users the longer they spend on the road without turning on their phones.
 Once the user reaches a certain number of hours, he or she qualifies for a gift card of his or her choice, according to Tuscon.com.

 Though anybody can sign up for Down for the Count, the app is targeted towards teens, with parents paying for about a sixth of the gift cards so far.
 As the company expands, its owner hopes to partner with insurance companies and other sponsors to help pay for the rest of the cards.